- customer service skills

 - calculating overtime, shift payments and pay increases

 With experience, you could work in the finance department of larger companies or public sector organisations like local authorities or the NHS.

 You could move into pensions management or do further training to qualify as an accountant.

 You could also work for a payroll bureau that provides payroll services to other companies.

-You'll find more advice about careers in payroll from The Chartered Institute of Payroll Professionals.Data from National Careers Service.
+You'll find more advice about careers in payroll from The Chartered Institute of Payroll Professionals.Powered by Pathways.